The maid of the mist offers the best view of both the American side of Niagara Falls and the Canadian Horseshoe of the Niagara River.

-an abundance of nature
+Manatees and an abundance of other wildlife

 Jekyll Island is located 93 miles south of Savannah Ga, via Interstate 95.
 Travelers can get a break of a busy commercialized beach that offers a good selection of lodging and a campground.